-The terms freelancer and contractor are often interchanged, but in general, they are two different things.
-Whilst a contractor will work full time for one client, or ‘employer’ on client site, a freelancer usually has their own premises (or works from home) and has multiple clients.
-Freelancers will work on a hourly basis and could have many different pieces of work ongoing for a number of different clients.
-Freelancers generally command similar rates of pay to contractors, but will only earn the same as a contractor if they bring in enough business across all of their clients, to enable them to work a similar number of hours as a full time contractor does.
+Freelancers generally command similar rates of pay to contractors but will only earn the same as a contractor if they bring in enough business across all of their clients, to enable them to work a similar number of hours as a full-time contractor does.

-Well for many roles it really makes no difference what you call yourself, you’ll be hired on your skills and experience and the contract role is predetermined by what the client demands.
-Something worth considering is that it may be slightly harder to win business as a consultant than it is to win business as a freelancer or contractor – as the requirement for your skills is often far less clearly defined, and therefore the cost much harder to justify.
+Something worth considering is that it may be slightly harder to win business as a consultant than it is to win business as a contractor or freelancer, as the requirement for your skills is often far less clearly defined.
+It’s also much more difficult to justify the cost.

 Operating as a freelancer or contractor

 Whichever route you opt for, the only skill set you need is the ability to do the job you are contracted to do, exactly as would be the case if you were going for a job in permanent employment.

 The only difference is that you do it as a contractor, working for one client full time, or as a freelancer, working a smaller number of hours per week for a number of clients.

 Read the latest books and follow your industry’s thought leaders online.
 Start to think about the theories and conceptual approaches, not just execution.